timvisee/ffsend/README.md

 all available subcommands.

 ## Requirements
-- Linux, Windows or macOS
+- FreeBSD, Linux, macOS or Windows
 - A terminal :sunglasses:
 - Internet connection for uploading and downloading
 - Linux specific: